rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 ### Second key takeaway: clear boundaries of feature modules.

 A module should always have an index.js file as entry point.
 The index.js only exposes an [API](https://www.robinwieruch.de/what-is-an-api-javascript/) which should be public to other modules.
 In React + Redux an index.js file could export container components, maybe presenter components, action creators to be called from somewhere else and last but not least the reducer.
-In the more elaborated example, you would have to add an index.js file at the top.
-Maybe also in our component folders as well.
+In the more elaborate example, you would have to add an index.js file at the top.
+Maybe in our component folders as well.

 {{< highlight javascript "hl_lines=2 5 9" >}}
 message/